Instructions for visiting the museum with a group

 This guided tour offers you an overview of your chosen theme, focusing in more detail on a few topics and works.
 The guide encourages you to make observations and enter into discussion.
 A museum trip is about joy, learning, and shared experiences in a group.

-Be sure to book your guided tour no later than one week before your museum visit.
+Be sure to book your guided tour no later than two weeks before your museum visit.
 The guided tour can be cancelled free of charge one week before its scheduled date.
 Non-cancelled guided tours are payable in full.